Seema Mohiuddin Jameeli

-Seema Mohiuddin Jameeli (سیمہ محی الدین جمیل) is a Pakistani politician who has been a member of the National Assembly of Pakistan, since August 2018.
+Seema Mohiuddin Jameeli (سیمہ محی الدین جمیل) is a Pakistani politician who had been a member of the National Assembly of Pakistan, from August 2018 till August 2023.
 Previously she was a member of the National Assembly from 2008 to May 2018.

 Political career

 She was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) on a seat reserved for women from Punjab in the 2008 Pakistani general election.

 She was re-elected to the National Assembly as a candidate of PML-N on a reserved seat for women from Punjab in the 2013 Pakistani general election.

 She was re-elected to the National Assembly as a candidate of PML-N on a seat reserved for women from Punjab in the 2018 Pakistani general election.